foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 a.
 A purchased domain name.
 b.
 A free subdomain from a service like [Duck DNS](http://duckdns.org).
 4. A valid credit card is required to sign up for the Always Free Tier services on Oracle Cloud.
 Authorization charges may appear temporarily.

+## Getting Help
+If you get stuck on a particular step, please first ensure that all commands in black text quotes entered *exactly* as they appear.

+Troubleshooting assistance for this guide can be found on the official Foundry Discord.
+Copy the link from the specific step number (ie: C31) you are having difficulty with and then post in the **#install-and-connection** channel on the [Foundry Discord](https://discord.gg/6BzyC7swej).

 ## Disclaimer